Groupie Girl: Critical reception

 Monthly Film Bulletin said: "Tedious cautionary tale whose blend of sex, loose life and pop music has obviously been compounded for a specific market which will care little if the story becomes increasingly contrived as it proceeds and will probably remain unmoved by the moralising coda and quite touching fade-out.
 Elsewhere the tone is, if anything, amoral and the sexploitation blatant."

 Variety said: "This is obviously a quick attempt to cash-in on a facet of the pop group scene and, tawdry though it is, it may catch the interest of youngsters, intrigued by title and theme. ...
 Dialog and situations are stereotyped and Ford's direction is conventional and uninspired.
 It's not helped either by minimal thesping and diction of a cast, the femmes of which, at least, seem mainly to be intro'd for a number of strip scenes.
 Lensing and editing are reasonably okay and the two groups, named in the pic as "The Sweaty Betty" and "Orange Butterfly", put over some pop numbers pretty well and some may well click on the Polydor label."

 Releases

 The film was released on UK DVD in January 2007 by Slam Dunk Media as part of their "Saucy Seventies" series.
-The earlier US DVD release on the Jeff films label was an unauthorised bootleg.